FC4E-CAT/fc4e-doc-pidkb/docs/pid_kb_theory/providers.md

 While Identifiers form the foundation of the Knowledge Base, Providers enable, distribute, and maintain these Identifiers.
 They act as the linking mechanism between Identifiers, Managers, and Authorities.

+The situation is not very common, but a Provider can potentially offer more than one Identifier to the same Manager.
+There is also a special case where either the Manager(s) for a specific Identifier/ Provider combination are not known, or where Providers issue Identfiers directly to Owners without a Manager as an intermediary.
+The accommodate this, there is a ‘Not Applicable’ Manager instance in the table.

+A complication arises for some of the data that we have been able to obtain from registries.
+As an example, re3data offers information on PID use by repositories (by definition Managers).
+But - some PID Identifiers are listed very generically, for example ‘DOI’ or ‘Handle’: we have no information about which DOI or Handle Provider (of which there can be several) is implied.
+For these cases, we link to a generic Provider - ‘Unknown’.

 ## What is a Provider?